 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-So what makes KFC chicken so special?
-Colonel Sanders used to say, "It's still freshly prepared in every restaurant, seasoned with a secret blend of 11 herbs and spices, and then hand breaded all day long by a certified cook."
-This copycat recipe (as the original recipe is not available to the public) actually does contain 11 herbs and spices, and the two secrets behind the delicious flavor are the monosodium glutamate (MSG) and the use of a pressure fryer.
+When asked what makes KFC fried chicken so special, Colonel Sanders used to say, "It's still freshly prepared in every restaurant, seasoned with a secret blend of 11 herbs and spices, and then hand-breaded all day long by a certified cook."
+This copycat Kentucky Fried Chicken recipe (the original remains a secret) contains 11 herbs and spices, but the keys to the delicious flavor are monosodium glutamate (MSG) and the use of a pressure fryer.

 Recipe reprinted with permission from America's Most Wanted Recipes by Ron Douglas (Atria Books).

-- 1 can lard, enough to cover chicken in the fryer
+1 (24-ounce) container lard, enough to cover chicken in fryer

 Combine the egg and buttermilk in a large bowl.
 Soak the chicken pieces in the mixture.